-sketball Assessment performing and evaluating Marks Description 41-50 Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on.
-Assessment Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful team play; • a full range of skills in a competitive game relative to his/her age group, showing good reactions and an element of disguise in play; skills to include left and right handed lay-up shots; • an ability to fulfil positional requirements with sufficient flexibility to change roles depending upon the situation; • an awareness of tactics and strategies necessary for successful team play including the ability to set a pick (screen) and roll situation.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Assessment Description A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful team play; a full range of skills in a compositive game relative to highly agency showing good.
+Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful team play; a full range of skills in a competitive game relative to his/her age group, showing good reactions and an element of disguise in play; skills to include left and right handed lay-up shots; an ability to fulfil positional requirements with sufficient flexibility to change roles depending upon the situation; an awareness of tactics and strategies necessary for successful team play including the ability to set a pick (screen) and roll situation.
 31-40 A candidate should demonstrate under applied conditions a good understanding of the rules and regulations for successful team play; an ability to play strongly in an individual position and make a good contribution in a game relative to his/her age group; an ability to display good ball handling, retention and distribution skills with some minor faults; an ability to shoot consistently well from a distance and mark the basket using a variety of techniques and rebound effectively; an ability to show good balance and determination in different forms of defensive play.
 21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules/regulations for successful play; a sound understanding of positioning and specific role awareness; court circulation is noticeable and he/she moves to support colleagues in offensive play; an ability to dribble the ball with either hand and choose the most appropriate pass effectively; an ability to shoot quite well, feint and drive to a lay-up shot in practice but less consistently well in a game situation; an ability to apply simple tactics with a measure of success.
 11-20 A candidate should demonstrate under applied conditions: a basic understanding of the rules/regulations in order to play a recognised version of the game; an ability to organise him/herself quite well for a practice game but difficulty in integrating some of the skills into the game and occasionally infringing double dribble and travelling rules; an ability to pass the ball into a space ahead of colleagues but not always able to support the receiver in offensive play; an ability to shoot, dribble and pass with partial success, but limited by his/her technique.
 The lay-up shot is likely to lack fluency and is frequently done off the wrong leg; an awareness of simple tactics to overcome opponents' weaknesses at the basic level.
 0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of the game; a limited ability to organise him/herself and others in order to improve simple techniques in practice; an ability to throw, catch and shoot, more frequently from a static position, though not accurately; an ability to dribble the ball whilst stationary but showing poor application of the footwork rule, leading to consistent violation; a limited ability to use space and showing little awareness of others on court.